ojitha/ojitha.github.io/notes/powershell.md

 NOTE: you must unchecked the Docker -> Settings->Resources -> WSL INTEGRATION -> `Enable integation with my default WSL distro`.
 This caused to read only mapping of windows .aws folder in the docker instance.

 1. First install the docker as explain [here](https://docs.docker.com/docker-for-windows/wsl/).
-2. go to the bash promp of the docker container and execute the aws command to cache the MFA code:
+2. go to the bash prompt of the docker container and execute the aws command to cache the MFA code:

 ```bash
 docker exec -it glue_jupyter bash